 L: That’s important work—thank you for sharing.
 What other projects are you most proud to have been part of?

 KK: The project that I'm most proud of to have been personally involved in is our Microsoft Finance managed service.
-It falls within our Modern Finance Sector and it's something that Charlene Coleman and I were heavily involved in starting back in 2012 at 110 Consulting.
+It falls within our Finance Sector and it's something that Charlene Coleman and I were heavily involved in starting back in 2012.

-Over these last nine years, we've grown that project from just two people working on that engagement…to around 50 people!
+Over the years, we've grown that project from just two people working on that engagement…to around 50 people!
 The Microsoft Finance managed dashboard project is one of our longest-running and highest-impact projects, and we often reference it in our materials around data and analytics.
-So, the visibility and impact of the output of that project has been super exciting to see, and something that I've been proud of being a part of for nine years.
+So, the visibility and impact of the output of that project has been super exciting to see, and something that I've been proud of being a part of for 10+ years.

 L: That’s some impressive growth!
 There are clearly many ways you exemplify what it means to live boldly, both personally and professionally, but what would you say about how you see yourself living boldly?

 Additionally, Launch is a very entrepreneurial company.
 Consulting in general requires a very entrepreneurial and growth-oriented mindset, so the type of company we work for really fosters and inspires bold thinking.
-That's why I've stayed in this industry my whole career and why I've stayed at Launch for the last six years[since the 110 merger].
+That's why I've stayed in this industry my whole career and why I've stayed at Launch.
 That entrepreneurial spirit is, I feel, the definition of boldness.

 L: Love that view of boldness.
 Now for some more fun stuff…Aside from your phone, what is your favorite tech item?